How do I find an internship?

 - The internship is measured in ECTS credits and is approved beforehand by the internship coordinator in your degree programme.

 - Your studies have progressed according to plan (55 ECTS credits/academic year) and you will be able to graduate within the target schedule (Bachelor's degree max.
-3.5 years and Master's degree max.
-2.5 years) regardless of the internship.
+7 semesters and Master's degree max.
+5 semesters from the beginning of your studies) regardless of the internship.

 - The internship is full-time.